kamranshahzad/LayoutBundle/README.md

 ```

 Theme parent template is ready, now you need to implement this template with your project.
-For this you need to add this line in your child template :
+Now add this line in your child template :

 ```twig
 {% extends themes %}